The dispersion time of random walks on finite graphs: General Bounds

 It can be checked that the bounds of Theorem~\ref{sequentialprecise} are (up to constant) potentially better than the bounds of Theorem~\ref{partialparupper} up to a $\log n$ factor.

-Several bounds for expected hitting time of sets can be obtained by analyzing return probabilities, some of them are very tight.
+Bounds on the expected hitting time of sets can be obtained by analyzing return probabilities, in some situations these bounds are very tight.
 Since those bounds are more related to Markov chains properties than the IDLA process, and in order to keep the analysis of the IDLA process as clean as possible, we do not provide those bounds here, but in Appendix~\ref{section:BoundsHitSet}.
-These bounds can be applied either in Theorem~\ref{partialparupper} and Theorem~\ref{sequentialprecise}, but also in direct computations in specific graph families.
+These bounds can be applied either in Theorem~\ref{partialparupper} and Theorem~\ref{sequentialprecise}, but also in directly for specific graph families.

-\subsection{Lower bounds}
+\subsection{Lower Bounds}

-\begin{thm} Let $G$ a connected $n$-vertex graph with maximum degree $\Delta$, then $t_{seq}(G)=\Omega(|E|/\Delta)$.
+\begin{thm} Let $G$ be a connected $n$-vertex graph with maximum degree $\Delta$, then $t_{seq}(G)=\Omega(|E|/\Delta)$.
 Hence in particular, $\Omega(n)$ is a lower bound for almost-regular graphs. \end{thm} \begin{proof} We will analyse the Sequential-IDLA process and lower bound the time it takes for the last walk to find a free site.